Trends & best practices

 4. Use behavioral analytics for data-driven insights.

 If visitors aren’t converting, you need to know why.
-Behavioral analytics tools, like as session replay and journey analytics, offer a window into your website visitors’ actions and pain points.
+Behavioral analytics tools, like session replay and journey analytics, offer a window into your website visitors’ actions and pain points.
 For example, session replays allow you to see precisely where users encounter friction, such as a slow-loading web page or confusing navigation.

 See where users rage-click, hesitate, or drop off.
 Identify which pages consistently lose traffic, and quantify the impact of friction points on revenue or engagement.
+The most advanced teams then use those insights to prioritize fixes that will drive the greatest business impact.

 By understanding the "why" behind the numbers, you can prioritize fixes that directly improve the customer experience—and your bottom line.
+Modern platforms can also surface these insights in real time, allowing teams to detect and resolve friction before it impacts large segments of users.

 5. Streamline the checkout process.